The Best Electric SUVs & CUVs

 Sport Utility Vehicles (SUVs) have taken the place of the family sedan as the favorite purchase by American consumers from coast to coast.
 Nowadays we have all sorts of SUVs including the mini SUV, crossover SUV, mid-sized, full-sized and even the posh Escalade.
 But did you know that the full-sized luxurious SUV of today got its humble beginnings with the 1935 Chevy Suburban Carryall?
 It was based on a Chevy half-ton pickup truck chassis and motor with an all-metal wagon body plopped on top that could carry eight passengers.

 The 1984 Jeep Cherokee was the first vehicle to call itself a Sport Utility Vehicle but there was very little “sport” in early SUVs.
 Then the Crossover Utility Vehicle(CUVs) appeared in 1996 with the Toyota RAV4 (which stood for Recreational Active Vehicle with 4-Wheel Drive).
 The modern crossover utilizes a unibody passenger car frame on a spacious body.
 Like SUVs, crossovers also come in compact such as the RAV4 and Ford Escape, mid-size like the BMW X5 or Toyota Highlander, and full-size such as the Kia Telluride and Ford Flex.

 Since SUVs and crossovers are among the most popular models of cars today, it wasn’t long before manufacturers began turning them into hybrids and all-electric vehicles.
-That said, we present GreenCars’ list of the Best All-Electric SUVs and CUVs that will be available in the USA for 2021.
+That said, we present GreenCars’ list of the Best All-Electric SUVs and CUVs available in the USA.